Static Dress

-Static Dress is an English rock band from Leeds, West Yorkshire.
-The band formed in 2018 and currently consists of vocalist Olli Appleyard, drummer Sam Ogden, bassist George Holding, and anonymous masked guitarist Contrast.
-They have released one full length studio album alongside various standalone singles and an EP.
+Static Dress are an English rock band from Leeds, West Yorkshire.
+The band formed in 2018 and currently consists of vocalist Olli Appleyard, drummer Sam Ogden, bassist George Holding and guitarist Vincent Weight.
+They have released one full length studio album, three EPs and various standalone singles.

 History

+Formation, early singles and Prologue...
+(2018—2021)

 The band was formed in 2018 by drummer Sam Kay, bassist Connor Reilly and guitarist Tom Black as well as vocalist Olli Appleyard, who had been working as a photographer and videographer for a number of bands.
 Appleyard, Reilly and Black had previously been involved with the band Galleries.
 At the time, Reilly had recently moved from Manchester to Leeds, which led the group to begin writing music in various different styles, trying to find their sound.
 The earliest sound the band began creating was hardcore punk, however no music from this period was released.